TanushreeSB/CoretechProjects/README.md

 ## IX) DSA

 ---

 ## X) SEPM

+*(Details for this section can be added when the project is specified)*

 ---

+## XI) CN: Email Deliver

+### Features:

+---

 ### Contributing:
 Feel free to contribute to any of the projects!
 To get started:
-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch.
-3. Make your changes
+3. Make your changes.
-4. Submit a pull request
+4. Submit a pull request.

+---